 - Stiffen the egg whites, add the remaining sugar.

-- Pour stiff egg whites onto creamy mass, sift flower on top, add coconut flower.
+- Pour stiff egg whites onto creamy mass, sift flour on top, add coconut flakes.

 - Pour in the cooled but melted butter

 - Gently scoop everything until well mixed, Do Not Stir.